glow.geometry_layouts package

 width (float = 1.0) – The width of the rectangle.

-rounded_corners (List[Tuple[int, float]] | None = None) – List of tuples containing the corner ID and the corresponding radius for building a rounded corner.
+rounded_corners (List[Tuple[int, float]] | None = None) – List of tuples with corner ID and corresponding curvature radius.
+The numbering convention for ID is presented above.

 name (str = "Rectangle") – The name to be assigned to the face when displayed in the current SALOME study.